ory/sdk/clients/client/php/docs/Api/ProjectApi.md

 ```
 ### URI(s):
 - https://api.console.ory.sh The Ory Network control plane API which is used to manage your Ory Network projects and workspaces.
-Create project API token
+Create project API key

-Create an API token for a project.
+Create an API key for a project.

 ### Example